-Condition: Agitation, aggression, and apathy (lack of motivation) are seen in many people who have had a traumatic brain injury (TBI) or who have other brain disorders, such as stroke and dementia.
+Condition: Agitation, aggression, and apathy (lack of motivation) are seen in many people who have had a traumatic brain injury (TBI), an acquired brain injury (including stroke, brain tumor, or anoxic), or who have other brain disorders, such as dementia.

 Background: Between a quarter and half of patients with TBI or dementia become agitated or aggressive.
 Apathy is seen in about a third of stroke patients and most patients with Alzheimer’s disease.
 The symptoms seem to be caused by damage to certain parts of the brain.